 1. Clarity from the Start: Ambuja Foundation

-Some websites try to say everything at once, while others fail to say anything clearly.
-Clarity is key—because without it, users don’t know where to focus or why they should stay.
+Some websites try to say everything at once.
+Others barely say anything at all.
+In both cases, you are left unsure where to look or why you should stay.

 The navigation is intuitive, with clearly labelled drop-downs.